Barista Express $700 vs Gaggia $449 vs Silvia $995 2026

 The Gaggia ecosystem has spawned YouTubers, blogs, and entire communities.
 The knowledge base is enormous.
 A new owner today has access to literally hundreds of step-by-step mod guides.

-The caveat: this requires you to be comfortable learning, tinkering, and upgrading.
-If you want to buy it and never touch the internals, the Gaggia is a middling choice.
-If you're willing to learn, it's the best value in espresso.
+The caveat: this requires you to be comfortable learning espresso fundamentals, watching YouTube mod guides, and spending time on upgrades.
+If you buy the Gaggia and never modify it, stock shots are uninspiring (harsh extraction, weak steam).
+If you're willing to learn and tinker, it's the best dollar-for-quality ratio in home espresso.

 Overview